FreeCAD/FreeCAD-snap/README.md

 ## Channels

-There are two maintained channels for this snap:
+There are three maintained channels for this snap:

 - `stable` contains the latest upstream release, i.e. the most recent tagged commit. **Use this if you don't know what you're doing.**
 - `edge` contains automated (daily) builds from the latest master commit. **Use this to test new features.
 Might be unstable.**
+- `beta` contains automated weekly promotions from `edge`. **Use this if you want edge with fewer updates.**

 ## Apps/Commands